dmoverton/linear-pres/linear.md

 - Mercury
     - Uniqueness using modes
 - Rust
-    - Ownership and borrowing have similarites to uniqueness and linearity
+    - Ownership and borrowing have similarites to uniqueness and linearity, respectively

 ---